SteveBarnett/human-centred/air.md

     - AI companies don't, and can't, charge enough to balance the books.
     - The way they're recouping the costs is massive job cuts.
     - It has to pay off, even if it doesn't work.
+- **Maintenance neglect** from chasing the new and shiny.
+This often brings more harm to people in worse socioeconomic situations.

 ### Critique the narrow inputs and low quality outputs